 What is the type of transformer test?

 The transformer is the static device used to step up and step down the electrical power.
 Basically, the transformer transfers energy from the primary winding to the secondary winding.
-If the primary winding is high and the secondary winding is low, then the transformer is called step down transformer.
+If the primary winding is high and the secondary winding is low, then the transformer is called a step-down transformer.

-If the primary winding or number of turns (coil turns) becomes small and the secondary winding or the second number of turns (coil turns) becomes high such transformer is called step up transformer.
-It is noted that step up transformer is used to the generating station.
+If the primary winding or number of turns (coil turns) becomes small and the secondary winding or the second number of turns (coil turns) becomes high such transformer is called a step-up transformer.
+It is noted that a step-up transformer is used for the generating station.

-It means whereas we need to higher the voltage level (132KV, 232KV, etc.) step up transformer is used there.
+It means whereas we need to higher the voltage level (132KV, 232KV, etc.) step-up transformer is used there.
 Basically, the transformer is a highly efficient device.
-But transformer needs some tests to determine transformer efficiency, and voltage regulation.
+But the transformer needs some tests to determine transformer efficiency and voltage regulation.
 For this reason, the transformer needs two simple tests, such as

 - Open circuit test